FIRE SAFETY ENGINEERING AND STRUCTURAL FIRE RESISTANCE

 Course contents summary

-The exercise activity carried out in the computer lab, focused on application cases, is aimed at acquiring knowledge of an applicative nature inherent to fire-fighting design.
-The practice activities are coordinated by both teachers.
+The exercise activity performed in Computer science lab, focused on application cases, is aimed at acquiring knowledge of applicative type in relation to fire design.
+The excercise activity are coordinated by both teachers.

 Fire Safety Engineering Module: